NSMau/swift-book-es/TSPL.docc/LanguageGuide/AdvancedOperators.md

   ```
 -->

-### Operadores Bit a Bit de Desplazamiento a la Izquierda y a la Derecha
+### Operadores Bit a Bit de desplazamiento a la izquierda y a la derecha

 The *bitwise left shift operator* (`<<`)
 and *bitwise right shift operator* (`>>`)